gojira/CarND-Traffic-Sign-Classifier-Project/writeup.md

 3. Probability around .90 for 2 out of 16
 4. Probability around .80 for 1 out of 16

-THe lowest probability was assigned to sample 15, which has the 30kph sign with text "ZONE".
+The lowest probability was assigned to sample 15, which has the 30kph sign with text "ZONE".
 It is natural for the probability to be lower here as it is not in the training set, but fortunately the model generalizes enough that it still correctly predicts it.

 The 2 samples wih around 0.90 probability are both triangular, one pointing 'up' and one pointing 'down'.
 One of them is a yield sign with text in it.
 While this seems consistent with the 30kph+ZONE example, for most runs I made with the model, both yield signs usually were predicted with high probability so it is not immediately clear why it had a lower probability in this final run.